Beverly Laltoog, University of Baguio

 Beverly Banaken Laltoog earned her Juris Doctor (Non-Thesis), Master in Public Administration, and Bachelor of Arts in Political Science (with education units) from the University of Baguio, and is a licensed professional teacher with a specialization in Social Studies.
 She also completed a short course on Research Leadership at De La Salle University.

-Beyond research and instruction, Prof. Laltoog contributes significantly to academic publishing as a reviewer for international peer-reviewed journals, including the Journal of Humanities and Social Science (HSS) under the Science Publishing Group and the International Review of Social Science Research, where she provides critical evaluations to maintain research quality and integrity in the humanities and social sciences.
+Beyond research and instruction, Prof. Laltoog contributes significantly to academic publishing as a reviewer for international peer-reviewed journals, including the Journal of Humanities and Social Science (HSS) under the Science Publishing Group and the International Review of Social Science Research, and Your Frontiers in Sociology Journal where she provides critical evaluations to maintain research quality and integrity in the humanities and social sciences.

 She also served as lead author of the Cordillera Heritage 101 Book – Baguio City Chapter, contributing to regional curriculum development and cultural preservation.